 The horn feels well-balanced in the hands.
 Out of the box the action

 was pretty good, but with a few small tweaks it felt even better.

 saxes means that you're unlikely to have any real problems with

 the ergonomics.
 So - everything feels like it's where it ought to

 of the main stacks with gay abandon.
 It's not something I'd recommend

 you try without knowing a little more about the whys and wherefores

-though - but you could do a lot worse than invest
+though - but you could do a lot worse than invest in a copy of the

-Manual if you're interested in a spot of tweaking...
+if you're interested in a spot of tweaking...

 If you've been following this site for a few years you might have

 They started off well, and featured in the review of a generic Chinese-built

 alto - at which point they got a firm thumbs-up.
-Since then I've had a
+Since then I've

-so much so that I felt obliged to remove my recommendation.
+control, so much so that I felt obliged to remove my recommendation.

 This horn goes a very long way towards correcting that, and would

 have done so without hesitation were it not for one small issue.

 mentioned earlier that all the pillars and fittings were neatly

 attached, bar one - and here it is.

 Here's a shot of the bell key guard - this was how the horn arrived

 in the box.
 As you can see, one of the guard feet has popped off.

-Now let's be completely fair here - these things happen, and not just
+Now let's be completely fair here - these things happen, and not

-there's always room for some perspective.
+weight...but there's always room for some perspective.

-Because this horn was needed for a deadline it was decided to simply have
+Because this horn was needed for a deadline it was decided to simply

-the horn without any fuss, so I have no beef with that.
+replaced the horn without any fuss, so I have no beef with that.